Give today for a more imaginative, expressive and democratic networked life

 Select this option if you would prefer to make a single or monthly donation amount of your choice to support Furtherfield

-With your support our gallery Clear Spots programme will continue to act as a showcase space for emerging artists working at the intersection of technology and social change.
+With your support the Gallery Clear Spots programme will continue to act as a showcase space for emerging artists working at the intersection of technology and social change.

 With your support in the Furtherfield Commons, our new community labspace, we will continue to run workshops, events and gatherings such as the Ludic Science Club with Class Wargames, Reading the Commons a reading group with Tim Waterman, Research Associate (Landscape & Commons) and more hands-on, experimental creative technology workshops, such as those run by the brilliant Codasign, to get as many people as we can involved in building their own layer of digital culture with games, coding, physical computing, free software and creative tech recycling.

 Thanks and respect from the Furtherfield team for your ongoing support.